 Ella also contains the following inactive ingredients: lactose monohydrate, povidone, croscarmellose sodium, magnesium stearate.

-If it has been more than 5 days since you had unprotected sex, the emergency contraceptive pill will have no effect in protecting you against a pregnancy.
-In case you do fall pregnant, there are several options available to you.
+If it has been more than 5 days since you had unprotected sex, the emergency contraceptive pill will have no effect in protecting you against pregnancy.
+In case you do become pregnant, there are several options available to you.
 Depending on individual circumstances, you can choose to give birth, and raise the child; undergo a medical procedure that terminates the pregnancy; or give birth and place the child under the permanent care of another person or family.
 If you have fallen pregnant unintentionally, consult your doctor for advice on the above options, and which one is most suited for you.

 In some people, Ella may provoke an allergic reaction.
-If you experience symptoms such as hives, difficulty breathing, swelling of face/tongue/throat, seek immediate medical help.
+If you experience symptoms such as hives, difficulty breathing, swelling of the face/tongue/throat, seek immediate medical help.